ringloom-io/ringloom-queue/docs/03-zig-task-core-types.md

 ## 3. Collected Value Struct

-The `collected_t` struct is used by the synchronous `chronicle_collect` API to return a parsed message, its size, and its 64-bit index.
+The `Collected` struct is used by the synchronous read API to return a parsed message, its size, and its 64-bit index.

 ### Zig Implementation